What you need to know about antioxidants, free radicals, and neurodegenerative disease

 - Flavonoids are a group of antioxidants found in kale, berries, onions, tea, and dark chocolate.

 If you live with or are at risk of neurodegenerative disease, you might benefit from incorporating antioxidant-rich supplements into your daily routine.
-Using my first-hand experience as a neurologist here in Springfield to treat neurodegenerative diseases, I developed a range of high-impact, high-quality supplements, many of which contain all-important antioxidants.
+Using my first-hand experience as a neurologist here near Springfield to treat neurodegenerative diseases, I developed a range of high-impact, high-quality supplements, many of which contain all-important antioxidants.
 Here’s a quick look at four of my antioxidant-boosting dietary supplements.

 Antioxidant supplement: Neuro C Pro